sharanbingewar/Indian-Cricket-Player-Management-System/README.md

 ## **Introduction**

 Welcome to the **Indian Cricket Player Management System**, a full-stack MERN application that lets you manage and interact with cricket players seamlessly.
-Built as a final project, this system integrates all the concepts we've learned, showcasing the power of the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
+Built as a final project, this system integrates all the concepts I've learned, showcasing the power of the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).

 This application serves as a **dynamic platform** where users can manage players, track their statistics, and perform CRUD (Create, Read, Update, Delete) operations—all while building a robust backend and a sleek, interactive frontend.